Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Introduction

 \VAR Hidden Markov Models (\VAR \HMM), also called \VAR Markov switching processes \citep{hamilton1989new, fox2014joint, samdin2016unified}, have proven useful in modeling nonstationary streams of data.
 Formally, a \VAR-\HMM is a stochastic process which is based on an unobserved (hidden) state sequence that takes discrete values and whose transition probabilities follow a Markovian structure.
 Conditioned on the state sequence, the observations are assumed to be generated from a state-specific \VAR process.
 Although computationally convenient, assuming that the hidden states are Markovian limits the flexibility of \HMMs.
 In particular, the dwell duration in any state, namely the number of consecutive time points that the time series spends in that state, implicitly follows a geometric distribution, an assumption that has been shown to be unrealistic in many data applications \citep{zen2007hidden, pimentel2015heart, hadj2022bayesian}.
 Hidden semi-Markov Models (\HSMMs) provide a more general framework by introducing an explicit, state specific, form for the dwell duration \citep{guedon2003estimating}.
-Recently, to facilitate Bayesian inference for \HSMMs, \citet{hadj2022bayesian} deployed the likelihood approximation introduced by \citet{langrock2011hidden}, in which a special structure of the transition matrix is used to model the state duration distributions.
+We consider for the first time \HSMM models with \VAR emission distributions and facilitate Bayesian inference \citep{hadj2022bayesian} via the likelihood approximation introduced by \citet{langrock2011hidden}, in which a special structure of the transition matrix is used to model the state duration distributions.
+This allows us to select, in a data driven manner, which dwell distribution is best supported by the data and therefore leads to improved state classification.

+To expedite this selection, we place non-local priors \citep{johnson2012bayesian} on the parameters of the \HSMM dwell distribution, improving the ability of Bayesian model selection to distinguish whether the data is better supported by the simpler \HMM, or a more flexible \HSMM.
+While non-local priors have been previously deployed for linear regression \citep{rossell2017nonlocal} and Gaussian mixture modelling \citep{fuquene2019choosing} we extend this to more general nested model selection problems.